-Paper industry (doctor / coater blades)
+Paper industry (doctor blades / coater blades)

-Textiles industry (doctor / coater blades)
+Textiles industry (doctor blades / coater blades)

 Food industry (bread blades)

 Companies that use baling wire to bale their end products know that the material does not bend very well, which turns it into a tangled mess upon disposal.
 On top of that, the ends are sharp and can grab and poke unwary workers passing by.
-Sweed choppers make that disposal tidy while eliminating the risk posted by long and sharp wires.
+Sweed wire choppers make that disposal tidy while eliminating the risk posted by long and sharp wires.

 This material is particularly dangerous because workers have to grab incredibly hot and sharp metal with a pair of tongs as it’s produced at line speed to feed it into the winder.
 Winders are cumbersome to use, and handling large balls of scarf is extremely dangerous.
 Furthermore, if the scrap breaks from the winder, workers can be cut and burned.
 A scrap chopper eliminates the need for a winder and employees only have to thread the scarf into the tension-controlled pinch roll only once per run!
 All of this greatly reduces employee risk and increases the value of the scrap.